Enjoy0099/Evade-Of-Monsters/README.md

 This is a Unity 2d infinite game.

 In this game, the player dodges the monster.
 And if the monster touches the player, the player is killed.

-And also, you game play this game with multiple characters.

 # Game Screenshot